opentensor/old-docs/src/installation.md

 # Installation

-Bittensor installation requires two installations: Bittensor and Subtensor.
-Bittensor is the python-based machine learning layer, whereas Subtensor is the rust-based blockchain consensus layer.
-They must run concurrently for each model.
+To install Bittensor, two components are needed: Bittensor, the Python-based machine learning layer, and Subtensor, the Rust-based blockchain consensus layer.
+Both components must be executed concurrently for each model.
+It is highly recommended that users install Bittensor before installing Subtensor.

-- **NOTE**

-    It is highly recommend to **install Bittensor first** and then install Subtensor.

 ## Installing Bittensor